Many of my first-time clients on a weight loss journey want to know if lifting weights will help them shed pounds.

 Lifting weights uses fat calories as the “extra” fuel to build muscle.

-In short, when you lift weights, your body burns fat as the source of fuel for muscle tissue growth.
+From my own experience, weight lifting taps into your body fat, using it as fuel for muscle tissue growth.
 It uses your body fat as your "surplus calories" [3].

 Benefits of Weight Training Workout

-Strength training workouts, especially those based on stop-start weight training exercises, also burn through muscular glycogen [4].
+Strength training workouts, especially those based on stop-start weight training exercises, also burn through muscular glycogen, according to the Nutrition Reviews [4].

 After refilling the glycogen with food after working out, the blood sugar doesn’t hang around much, and with time, your body’s insulin sensitivity improves [5].